dstufft/personal-peps/mirror-removal.rst

 * The use of a sub domain of pypi.python.org means that the mirror operators will never be able to get a SSL certificate of their own, and giving them one for a python.org domain name is unlikely to happen.
-* They are often out of date, most often by several hours to a few days, but regularly several days and even months.
-* With the introduction of the CDN on PyPI the public mirroring infrastructure is not as important as it once was as the CDN is also a globally distributed network of servers which will function even if PyPI is down.
-* Although there is provisions in place for it, there is currently no known installer which uses the authenticity checks discussed in `PEP381`_ which means that any download from a mirror is subject to attack by a malicious mirror operator, but further more due to the lack of TLS it also means that any download from a mirror is also subject to a MITM attack.
+* The auto discovery uses an unauthenticated protocol (DNS).
+* The lack of a TLS certificate on these domains means that clients can not be sure that they have not been a victim of DNS poisoning or a MITM attack.
+* The auto discovery protocol was designed to enable a client to automatically select a mirror for use.
+This is no longer a requirement because the CDN that PyPI is now using a globally distributed network of servers which will automatically select one close to the client without any effort on the clients part.
-* They have only ever been implemented by one installer (pip), and its implementation, besides being insecure, has serious issues with performance and is slated for removal with it's next release (1.5).
+* The auto discovery protocol and use of the consistent naming scheme has only ever been implemented by one installer (pip), and its implementation, besides being insecure, has serious issues with performance and is slated for removal with it's next release (1.5).
+* While there are provisions in `PEP381`_ that would solve *some* of these issues for a dedicated client it would not solve the issues that affect a users browser.
+Additionally these provisions have not been implemented by any installer to date.

-Due to the number of issues, some of them very serious, and the CDN which more or less provides much of the same benefits this PEP proposes to first deprecate and then remove the public mirroring infrastructure.
-The ability to mirror and the method of mirroring will not be affected and the existing public mirrors are encouraged to acquire their own domains to host their mirrors on if they wish to continue hosting them.
+Due to the number of issues, some of them very serious, and the CDN which provides most of the benefit of the auto discovery and consistent naming scheme this PEP proposes to first deprecate and then remove the [a..z].pypi.python.org names for mirrors and the last.pypi.python.org name for the auto discovery protocol.
+The ability to mirror and the method of mirror will not be affected and will continue to exist as written in `PEP381`_.
+Operators of existing mirrors are encouraged to acquire their own domains and certificates to use for their mirrors if they wish to continue hosting them.

 Plan for Deprecation & Removal